vvivan/turn-ubuntu-into-development-machine/install-instructions/vim-editor.md

 ## What is VIM
 Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor 'Vi', with a more complete feature set.
 It's useful whether you're already using vi or using a different editor.
 Users of Vim 5 and 6 should consider upgrading to Vim 7.

+For more info about VIM you can visit [VIM web page](http://www.vim.org)

 ### What VIM Can Do?

 ![VIM comics](/img/vim/vim-comics.png)

  Copyright (c) 2007 Laurent Gregoire

 Vim is a highly configurable text editor built to enable efficient text editing.
 It is an improved version of the vi editor distributed with most UNIX systems.